JonathanCostello/docassemble-statementofconditions/README.md

 Fourth, as discussed above, I would love to see the tool translated to be used by those who are not native English speakers.
 A large portion of the rental community are immigrants and it would most benefit them if they could read the tool in their native language and then respond, and have their responses translated to English for populating the form.
 I envision two forms being created, one in their native language and an identical form in English and both forms would be signed, dated and shared.

 Lastly, my coding skill limited my ability to use machine learning to my advantage.
 The most approachable way for this form to be mass utilized is through machine learning.
 The yesno, checkbox question format is very limiting and rigid.
 Ideally, I see the form transforming into to a simple “tell me what you see” text boxes for each room or area of focus with guiding instructions leading the renter to detail items that are listed in the Housing Code.
 Then through Machine Learning, the tool will be able to identify the key words and phrases corresponding to the Housing Code and then identify, based off the renter’s description, whether or not the unit and landlord are compliant.
 These responses are then compiled and correlated with the Housing Code for the statement of conditions.

+**Concluding Notes**

+Although I am still very new to coding, and still feel intimidated by more experienced coders and complex concepts, I am very thankful for this class.
+This has been a tremendous learning experience.
+I got my first taste of basic coding and have learned a few very useful skills for my future as a law student and lawyer.
+I would like to thank Prof. Colarruso for everything he has done for our class through such a difficult semester and thank him for being a great guide through the looking glass into a whole new way of thinking and whole new world of coding.